 Cloud vs. Edge Computing

-If you’re unfamiliar, edge computing enables low latency data collection.
-In addition it compute capabilities are real-time at the fringes of our connected world.
+If you’re unfamiliar, edge computing enables low latency data collection, providing real-time compute capabilities at the fringes of our connected world.
 Information collected by edge computers can then be sent to the cloud for storage or further computational analysis.

 Compared to working exclusively in the cloud, edge computing can yield significant benefits.
 Especially with respect to latency by processing the data closer to the source.
 Security can also be improved by way of minimizing the amount of data that has been sent off-site.
 Lastly, data integrity and reliability can be improved by mitigating the necessity to transfer data across multiple networks and into the cloud for computation.